degenerate-developer/lgtm/README.md

 ### q: anything else?

-### a: if you're interested in learning more, check out the `diagram/` folder to see generated ascii diagrams of protocols. also i think inference-time scaling will make lgtm's approach more viable over time.
+### a: if you're interested in learning more, check out the `diagram/` folder to see generated diagrams of protocols. also i think inference-time scaling will make lgtm's approach more viable over time.